jaclu/ish-fstools/README.md

 ## Configuration Files

-- `inventory.ini` If deploying remotely, add each iSH node under the [servers] section.
+- `inventory.ini`
-Example entries by name and IP address are included as templates.
+Required for both remote and chroot-based deployments.
+For remote deployment, add each iSH node under the `[servers]` section using the provided name and IP address templates.
-For chroot-based deployment, this file is not required.
+For chroot-based deployment, this file must be present but typically does not require modification.
 - `vars/overrides.yml` Edit this file to customize deployment parameters.

 ## Deployment